josep-pujol/fsfd-tasking/README.md

 This repository contains a solution code for the milestone project of the *Full Stack Frameworks with Django* module at Code Institute.

 Consists on a "Tasks List" or "To-Do" application in which users can store and manage tasks.
-Allow multiple users, groups of users etc.
+The main functionality of the app is available for free, however users can get sdditional functionality subscribing.
+Subscribed users can create a To-Do list with a list of users of his/her choice.

 A demo of the app can be viewed [HERE](https://fsfd-tasking.herokuapp.com/)